Scouting America

 4. Ask Cub Scouts to label one end of the coffee filter with the color and brand of marker.
 Fold the labeled end so that it fits over the glass.

 7. Now watch what happens.
 The coffee filter will slowly absorb water, which will rise toward the top of the strip.
 As the water rises, it will carry along components of the ink.
-Lighter components will travel the longest distance; heavier components will not travel very far.
+Lighter components will travel the longest distance; heavier components will not travel as far.

 8. When the water nearly reaches the top of the strip (or when you don’t see any more changes happening), take the strip out of the water and set it on a paper plate to dry.